Girls Night Out: The Chopping Block Recreational Cooking School

 My friend Carol and I recently decided to treat ourselves to a night out at The Chopping Block recreational cooking school in Chicago (although it was a girls night out, guys would certainly love this place as well).
 It was an experience we won't soon forget.
 We had a ball!

-I still laugh at some of the shenanigans that took place; In spite of our silliness, our meal turned out great; so it was money well spent.
+I still laugh at some of the shenanigans that took place; In spite of our silliness, our meal turned out great (scroll to the bottom for our delicious empanada recipe); so it was money well spent.

 I even learned some things!